“Infinity is the end. End without infinity is but a new beginning.”

 “Uff please not again Ishani…She’s my junior, my colleague…Ishani…please..”

 Drishika closed the door silently.
 Her parents had frequent quarrels about her father’s work and female co-workers.
 She knew her mother’s worries were pointless; she had had countless number of conversations with her mother, scolding her for being jealous over stupid things and for questioning her father’s love for them.
-He was a very busy man, she knew that, but of course, she just had to fight with him over petty things.
+He was a very busy man, her mother knew that, but of course, she just had to fight with him over petty things.

 Drishika went downstairs, towards the dinner table and upturned an empty glass for some water.
 After quenching her thirst, as she was about to go back, she saw a few photographs kept partially inside her father’s briefcase.